qlik-oss/core-assisted-prescription-auth/readme.md

 - `SESSION_COOKIE_NAME` - name of the session cookie.
 - `COOKIE_SIGNING` - secret that is used to sign the session cookie.
 - `SUCCESS_REDIRECT_URL` - where to redirect the user upon successfull sign in.
-- `FAILURE_REDIRECT_URL` - where to redirect the user if authentication fails.
+- `FAILURE_REDIRECT_URL` - where to redirect the user if authentication fails.-
+- `REDIS_HOST` - the host adress to the Redis database.
+- `REDIS_PORT` - the port on which the Redis database is listening

 #### /login/:idp/
 If the specified identity provider is registered in the service it will initiate an authentication attempt with that provider.